 Similarly, opening a limited liability company bank account is necessary if you operate under an LLC structure.
 Many platforms offer a free business bank account for LLCs specifically for this purpose.
 You can find the best online business bank accounts for an LLC by comparing features and fees.

-While HYSAs are excellent for accessible growth, other options exist.
-Money Market Accounts (MMAs) often offer competitive rates and may include check-writing privileges, though they sometimes have higher minimums than HYSAs.
+- Money Market Accounts (MMAs) often offer competitive rates and may include check-writing privileges, though they sometimes have higher minimum balance requirements than HYSAs.

 Make every dollar work harder with Baselane